STEFAN GOLDMANN: GHOST HEMIOLA (Macro M22R)

 Digitisation liberated content from its physical carrier.
 Now, “Ghost Hemiola” liberates the physical carrier from its content.

-Ghost Hemiola is a double vinyl set of empty locked grooves that contains nothing but its own surface noise.
+Ghost Hemiola is a double vinyl record set of empty locked grooves that contain nothing but the record’s own surface noise.
 It is a sculptural revision of Stefan Goldmann’s earlier locked groove-based double vinyl The Grand Hemiola, but also serves as a hauntological vinyl surface-noise tool kit.
 Pulling a knife or other tool to its grooves allows for cutting your literally uniquely own beats directly into the record.
 A total of 132 empty grooves allows for as many individual patterns to be created.
-Almost any contact with the needle or the accumulation of dust will alter the surface noise of the groove.
-All loops allow for thousands of layered combinations (4356 to be exact), with further variation available by changing rotation speeds with the continuous pitch controls of a set of turntables (face eternity here).
-Whatever had been masked by audio before has now been made audible.
+Almost any contact with the needle or the accumulation of dust will alter the characteristics of the surface noise of the groove.
+All loops allow for thousands of layered combinations (4356 exactly), with further variation available by changing rotation speeds with the continuous pitch controls of a set of turntables (face eternity here).
+Whatever had been masked by audio before is now audible.

 Cover design by Viet Hoa Le